testfairy/docs/docs/051_Platforms/41_Xamarin.md

 ```

 ## Android
 Either in your custom Android Application class, or in any Activity class, simply make a call to Com.TestFairy.TestFairy.Begin(<TESTFAIRY_APP_TOKEN>).
-Below, we show an example of invoking begin from the Main Activity.
+Below, you can see an example of invoking begin from the Main Activity.

 ```
 using Com.Testfairy;